ONDC-Official/developer-docs/registry/Onboarding of Participants.md

 1. Purchase valid domain name.
 This becomes part of your subscriber ID. subscriber_id
 2. Purchase valid SSL certificate for the purchase domain.
 This will be used while performing Online Certificate Status Protocol check.
 3. Get your subscriber_id whitelist/approved by ONDC.
-To do that please reach to Supriyo or Neeraj.
+To do that please reach to tech@ondc.org.
 4. Configure your system with domain name and SSL.
 All communication with ONDC Network should happen through this domain.
 5. Develop and host /on_subscribe : ``    https://<YourDomain>/<YourCallBackURL>/on_subscribe``
 6. Refer for Request Body and Response ``https://app.swaggerhub.com/apis-docs/ONDC/ONDC-Registry-Onboarding/2.0.5#/ONDC%20Network%20Participant%20Onboarding/post_subscriber_url_on_subscribe ``